France, Germany to press euro zone treaty change

 In an indicator of how sovereign debt problems have virtually frozen inter-bank lending markets, euro zone banks' demand for ECB funds surged to a two-year high.

-The ECB's weekly, limit-free handout of funding underscored the widespread problems with 178 banks requesting a total of 247 billion euros ($333 billion), the highest amount since the peak of the global financial crisis in mid-2009.
+The ECB's weekly, limit-free handout of funding underscored the widespread problems with 178 banks requesting a total of 247 billion euros (213 billion pounds), the highest amount since the peak of the global financial crisis in mid-2009.

 Investors in Europe and beyond have been selling euro zone government bonds as the two-year-old debt crisis has tainted even core countries such as France, Austria and the Netherlands.